HOGENT-Web/csharp/chapters/06/slides/presentation.md

 - Console Application
 - ...

-Then we can re-use the `Domain.csproj` with all it's fluffy goodness and just implement the presentation layer.
+Then we can re-use the `Domain.csproj` with all its fluffy goodness and just implement the presentation layer.

 > Note: Sharing the `Domain` should **not be done** once we implement the Web API in a later chapter `Ain't no REST for the wicked`.
 ---